- Federal judge, first appointed by President Bill Clinton

 - Ruled in 2013 that NYC’s “stop-and-frisk” anti-crime tactic was unconstitutional

-Born in 1946 in Washington, DC, Shira Scheindlin earned a BA from the University of Michigan in 1967, an MA from Columbia University in 1969, and a JD from Cornell Law School in 1975.1 On July 28, 1994, Scheindlin was nominated to the U.S. District Court for the Southern District of New York by President Bill Clinton and was confirmed by the Senate two months later.
+Born in 1946 in Washington, D.C., Shira Scheindlin earned a BA from the University of Michigan in 1967, an MA from Columbia University in 1969, and a JD from Cornell Law School in 1975.
+On July 28, 1994, Scheindlin was nominated to the U.S. District Court for the Southern District of New York by President Bill Clinton and was confirmed by the Senate two months later.
 She continues to serve in that post today.

 Among the most noteworthy cases over which Judge Scheindlin has presided was a 1999 civil-rights lawsuit filed by the Center for Constitutional Rights (CCR), charging that the New York Police Department’s (NYPD) street-crime unit routinely engaged in “racial profiling” which discriminated against nonwhites.
 In January 2001 Scheindlin granted class-action status to the suit, wherein CCR attorneys sought monetary damages on behalf of all minorities who had been stopped by the street-crime unit at any time during the preceding three years.
 The 2003 settlement of that case required the NYPD to explain, in writing, the basis for each of its stops and to implement protocols to oversee the program.

 In the 2002 case United States v.
 Osama Awadallah, Scheindlin famously dismissed a perjury charge against the Venezuelan-born, Jordanian-raised defendant, who had been apprehended (without specific criminal charges) as a material witness after his telephone number was found in a car that one of the 9/11 terrorists had driven to the airport on the morning of the hijackings.
 Though Awadallah admitted in grand jury testimony that he had cultivated a passing acquaintanceship with two of the hijackers, Scheindlin ruled that his detention could not be justified under existing law.
 The judge’s decision was later reversed on appeal.